Sex Ed Books for (almost) All Ages

 You-ology: A Puberty Guide for EVERY Body

-By Hutchison MD FAAP, Trish, Lowe MD FAAP, Kathryn, Holmes MD FACOG, Melisa
+by Trish Hutchison MD FAAP, Kathryn Lowe MD FAAP, Melisa Holmes MD FACOG

 Remember that awkward day in school when the boys went to one classroom and the girls to another and everyone nervously giggled, learning about taboo topics like menstruation and erections?
 What if your kids could learn about changing bodies in a way that isn’t secretive or shameful?
 And what if it could even be inclusive, fun, and, well, kind of adorable?
 A new kind of puberty guide, You-ology embraces an inclusive approach that normalizes puberty for all kids.